saifullah-10/Afritour-website-client/README.md

 - MUI
 - Swiper Js

-Category: Africa
+How to run locally in your PC:

-- South Africa
+- First clone this repository
-- Tanzania
+- Install node modules
-- Kenya
+- Install tailwind css
-- Morocco
+- Install axios
-- Egypt
+- Install tanstack query
-- Namibia
+- Run this application